gillian-guide/GTAIVDowngradeUtilityWPF/README.md

 - ~~Downgrading via Steam Depots~~ <- currently in development!

 ## Contribution
 Contribution is highly welcome.
-I'm poorly experienced with C#, but this rewrite was needed for many reasons.
-And so, the current code is extremely clunky and works out of prayers.
+I'm poorly experienced with C#, so the current code is extremely clunky and works out of prayers.

 ## Attribution
 Following NuGet packages were used to create this app: